rvion/CushyStudio/README.md

 ## 4.6.
 Various Function notations

 **CushyStudio** aims to be accessible to non-programmers, while still being powerful enough for advanced users.
 You don't need to know typescript to get started, you can just learn what you need along the way.

-This section is not a typescript tutorial, but rather a list of points of attention you may need to pay attention when building cards if you're not a typescript develloper.
+This section is not a typescript tutorial, but rather a list of points of attention you may need to pay attention to when building cards if you're not a typescript developer.

 Be careful to understand those various notations for functions

-### 4.6.1. the special `() => ({ })` notation to return objects in a single line
+### 4.6.1.
+The special `() => ({ })` notation to return objects in a single line

 ```ts